 Team management

 As a people manager, I bring a sense of humanity to complex technology by nurturing collaboration and celebrating the unique talents of each designer.
-On a strategic level, I foster meaningful partnerships across Design, Product, and Engineering to position my global team of designers to drive business value and provide a customer-centric enterprise software experience.
+On a strategic level, I foster relationships across Design, Product, and Engineering to position my global team of designers to create business-driven enterprise software experiences.

 Project #1: